12 TikTok Food Influencers to Partner With in 2025

 The Pasta Queen top TikTok food influencer

-Nadia Caterina Munno, @the_pastaqueen, is popular on TikTok for her Italian-American fusion cooking, humor, and vibrant personality.
-She has amassed a large following through her unique content style that combines authentic family recipes with dramatic flair.
+Nadia Caterina Munno, @the_pastaqueen, is popular on TikTok for her Italian-American fusion cooking, humour, and vibrant personality.
+She’s built a large following through a unique content style that combines authentic family recipes with dramatic, entertaining flair — think theatrical intros, passionate hand gestures, and a commanding Italian accent that turns every recipe into a full performance.

-Nadia has worked with several brands, like Ferrari-Carano Vineyards and Winery and Pastificio di Martino.
-Brands that produce Italian food condiments, kitchen and home goods, and specialty ingredient suppliers will benefit from her influencing skills.
+Nadia has worked with brands like Ferrari-Carano Vineyards and Winery and Pastificio di Martino.
+Brands that produce Italian food condiments, kitchen and home goods, and specialty ingredients will find her showcasing their products in a way that’s both delicious and unforgettable.

 7. Keith_Lee125